-The service starts at 10:00am.
-We invite you to arrive early to grab a hot cup of coffee or tea.
+The service starts at 10:00am sharp.
+We invite you to arrive 10-15 minutes early to have time to get seated.
 Special services may start at a different time, but it's always announced on the website.

 There are 4 visitor-only parking spots on the south side (Athabasca Ave. side) of the building.
 2 facing the building and 2 facing the street.
 There are also spots available for those with disabilities.
 General parking is available in our parking lot on the south and west sides of the building.
 Additional parking is available on Erie Street on the west side of the church.
 Please do not park on the gravel area between our building and the apartment complex.

-The Sunday worship gathering usually includes: Bible reading, prayer, singing, announcements, collection of the offering, and preaching but not necessarily in that order.
+The Sunday worship gathering usually includes: Bible reading, prayer, singing (with masks), announcements, collection of the offering, and preaching but not necessarily in that order.

 A few words that describe the preaching are: biblical, relevant, practical, challenging, encouraging, and even humorous.
 Check out our latest sermons here: DCC Sermons